Plan for Hyper-V security in Windows Server

 - Keep the host OS secure.

 - Minimize the attack surface by using the minimum Windows Server installation option that you need for the management operating system.
-For more information, see Installation Options for Windows Server 2016.
+For more information, see the Installation Options section of the Windows Server technical content library.
 We don't recommend that you run production workloads on Hyper-V on Windows 10.

 - Keep the Hyper-V host operating system, firmware, and device drivers up to date with the latest security updates.
 Check your vendor's recommendations to update firmware and drivers.